-The Chancellor, through his/her delegated administrative officers, may issue special permits under the conditions and at the fees indicated in Section 3-4.
-All permits issued under this section are subject to limitations that may be imposed by the Chancellor, through his/her delegated administrative officers, under Section 3-20 (Temporary Parking Restrictions).
-Misuse of said permits shall result in confiscation of the permit and no further permits shall be issued for the remainder of the year.
+The Chancellor, through his/her designee(s), may issue special permits under the conditions and at the fees indicated in Section 3-4 to be effective for a duration of one or more years.
+All permits issued under this section are subject to limitations that may be imposed by the Chancellor, through his/her designee(s), under Section 3-20 (Temporary Parking Restrictions).
+Misuse of said permits shall result in confiscation of the permit and no further permits shall be issued for the remainder of the academic year.
 No refunds shall be issued on those permits requiring a paid fee.
-Persons found to be displaying said permits in violation of this section may be subject to a fine and impoundment of their Vehicle.
+Persons found to be displaying said permits in violation of this section may be subject to a citation, tow, impoundment, or boot of their Vehicle.